Zooey Deschanel Is Pregnant With Second Child

 “Elsie is kind of a classic name… and then we were like the middle name can be a little bit wild.
 We both found that we had a mutual love for otters.”

-The Daily Mailstated Zooey and Jacob waited until Elsie was born before finding out her gender, but there’s no word yet on if the couple plans to do the same for baby number two.
+The Daily Mail stated that Zooey and Jacob waited until Elsie was born before finding out her gender, but there’s no word yet on if the couple plans to do the same for baby number two.

 “Zooey did mention, however, that she and Jacob waited until the birth to find out the gender of their daughter.”